Radiotherapy is a way of treating cancers using x-rays or other types of radiation. It is also known as radiation therapy.

 There are several different types of EBRT.
 Most involve having treatment 5 days a week for a number of weeks.
 Others only need a small number of treatments.

-When you go for treatment, most of the time is used to set you up in the right position.
+When you go for each treatment, most of the time is used to set you up in the right position.
 The actual radiation beam is only on for a few minutes.

 EBRT is not painful and you won’t feel anything during the treatment.
 You will hear some buzzing noises and the machine will move around you but it won’t touch you.
 The radiation therapist can see and hear you throughout the treatment.